 On-street charge points

 The council is working in partnership with two suppliers who are rolling out on-street electric vehicle (EV) charge points.

 - Siemens/Ubitricity: Lamp post EV charge points, standard charge speed.
 To find out how it works, costs or to contact the operator visit Ubitricity.

 - Source London: Standalone bookable EV charge points, standard and fast charge speeds.
 To find out how it works, cost or to contact the operator visit Source London.

-Request a charging point
+Request an on-street charging point

 The council is interested to hear from residents who would like an electric vehicle (EV) charge point installed near their home and who do not have off-street parking.
 We will try to accommodate requests but please note there is high demand for these services.
 There are also physical and electrical safety constraints to where EV charge points can be sited, so unfortunately not all locations are suitable.

 To request an EV charge point you must: